 18. Hinterland Season 1 - (2014) (Netflix) - I continue on my British crime spree.
 I liked this a lot, not love, but really liked.
 It is very dark and very cerebral, so slow at times but I loved the atmosphere.
 Was also really interesting to see how the police work in Wales as opposed to other UK countries.

 19. Marcella Season 1 - (2016) (Netflix) - This is another British police show, a Netflix original.
-It was a little hard to get into but by the 3rd episode I was hooked.
+It was a little hard to get into but by the 3rd episode, I was hooked.
 Watched 4 episodes the first day and the last 4 another day.
-Really looking forward to a 2nd season.
+Really looking forward to the 2nd season.

 20. The Do-Over (2016) (Netflix) - Dh and I decided to have a movie night and since we both enjoy Adam Sandler, dh chose this one.
 OMG!
 This is probably the raunchiest movie we have ever seen.
 We were laughing our heads off one minute and almost throwing up at the perverted sex.
 We screamed "Ewww" as often as we laughed.
 It really crosses a lot of lines and includes male nudity (very gross at that).
 Anyway, we laughed and agreed it was about a three out of five.